Caring for Fish

 What You Can Do

-Please don’t support the tropical fish trade by purchasing fish.
-If you enjoy watching fish, consider downloading one of the many colorful and realistic fish-themed computer screensavers available on the Web.
+Please don’t support the tropical-fish trade by purchasing fish.
+If you enjoy watching fish, consider downloading one of the many colorful and realistic fish computer screensavers available on the Web.
 Don’t support businesses or fairs that give fish away in contests or promotions.
-In the United Kingdom, it is illegal to give fish as prizes or sell animals to children under the age of 16, and guardians must provide a “suitable environment” for all animals.
-A similar law is in effect in Reggio Emilia, Italy.

 If you already have fish, you can make their lives easier by providing them with an environment that is as much like their natural habitat as possible.
 While captive fish can never live natural lives, the following tips will help ensure that they are as happy as possible:

 - The more space that fish have, the happier and healthier they will be.
-Their needs vary, so check with an expert or consult a good fish book to determine their requirements.
-One general guideline is that you should provide 3 gallons of water for every 1 inch of fish.
+Their needs can vary, so check with an expert or consult a good fish book to determine their requirements.
+One general guideline is that you should provide 3 gallons for every 1 inch of fish.

-- Treat tap water properly before putting it into the aquarium, as most municipal water contains chlorine, which can kill fish.
+- Treat tap water properly before putting it in the aquarium, as most municipal water has chlorine in it, which can kill fish.
 The type of chemicals that you should use depends on your area’s water.
-Consult with a local tropical fish supply store to determine the proper treatment.
+Consult with a local tropical-fish supply store to determine the proper treatment.

 - Different types of fish require different pH levels.
 Check the pH level daily for the first month and weekly thereafter.